Construction of High Regularity Invariant Measures for the 2D Euler Equations and Remarks on the Growth of the Solutions: Introduction

 \subsection{Existing results pertaining to the construction of invariant measures for the Euler equations}

-Theorems~\ref{4mainTheo2d3d} and~\ref{4mainTheo3d} assert the existence of a measure $\mu$, invariant under the dynamics of~\eqref{4Euler2} (resp.~\eqref{4Euler3}).
+Theorems~\ref{4mainTheo2d3d} asserts the existence of a measure $\mu$, invariant under the dynamics of~\eqref{4Euler2}.
 We recall the main methods which produce invariant measures for partial differential equations.
 To the knowledge of the author there exist at least three such techniques.

 \begin{enumerate}[label=(\textit{\roman*})] \item The Gibbs-measure invariant technique, introduced by Bourgain in~\cite{bourgain, bourgain2d} and many authors after him.
 This technique is adapted for Hamiltonian PDE's.
-In the context of the two-dimensional Euler equations some results have been obtained by Flandoli in~\cite{flandoli}. \item Propagation of Gaussian initial data, initiated by Burq-Tzvetkov in~\cite{burqTzvetkov2, burqTzvetkov3} in the context of wave equations.
-It consists in solving the equation with initial data taking the form $u_0=\sum_{n \in \mathbb{Z}} g_nu_ne_n(x)$ where $(g_n)_{n\in \mathbb{Z}}$ are identically distributed independent Gaussian random variables. \item The \textit{fluctuation-dissipation method} of Kuksin.
+In the context of the two-dimensional Euler equations some results have been obtained by Albeverio-Cruzeiro~\cite{albeverioCruzeiro} and Flandoli~\cite{flandoli}. \item Propagation of Gaussian initial data, initiated by Burq-Tzvetkov in~\cite{burqTzvetkov2, burqTzvetkov} in the context of wave equations.
+It consists of solving the equation with initial data taking the form $u_0=\sum_{n \in \mathbb{Z}} g_nu_ne_n(x)$ where $(g_n)_{n\in \mathbb{Z}}$ are identically distributed independent Gaussian random variables. \item The \textit{fluctuation-dissipation method} of Kuksin.
 It consists in approximating the considered equation with a dissipation term and a fluctuating (random) term and in constructing invariant measures for these approximations.
 Then the basic idea is to take the vanishing viscosity limit, and retain some properties of the measures.
-Kuksin obtained the following result: \begin{theorem}[Kuksin, \cite{Kuksin2004, kuksin}] There exists a topological space $X \subset H^2$ and a measure $\mu$ supported on $X$ such that $\mu$ is invariant under the dynamics of~\eqref{4Euler2}.
+Kuksin obtained the following result: \end{enumerate} \begin{theorem}[Kuksin, \cite{Kuksin2004, kuksin}] There exists a topological space $X \subset H^2$ and a measure $\mu$ supported on $X$ such that $\mu$ is invariant under the dynamics of~\eqref{4Euler2}.
 Moreover the measure $\mu$ is such that: \begin{enumerate}[label=(\textit{\roman*})] \item There exists a continuous function $p$, increasing and such that $p(0)=0$ satisfying the following: for any Borelian $A \subset \mathbb{R}$ there holds,